duffee/Mojolicious_session_example/docs/Authenticate.md

   return undef;
 }
 ```

-* explain that username, password have been POSTed to the controller
+The form on the Login page POSTs the username and password to /login,
+so we need a route that directs the request to the on_user_login method
+in the Tutorial controller.

-* note that "return" isn't required, but good form for chaining methods
+( note that "return" isn't required, but good form for chaining methods **check this** )

-* the check_credentials sub separates the password check from the login action
+The check_credentials method separates the password check from the login action.
+This allows us to change the authentication method in future
+while maintaining the same login behaviour.

-* quickest way of making sure you've got the right behaviour is to render to text, as in the failed login
+The quickest way of making sure you've got the right behaviour is to render to text,
+as in the failed login.
+Remember to set the format to html if you want to include a link.
+( _why is this not default_ )
-* a better render method directs the render to a template
+The render used in the successful login directs the output to a template
+(which is composed of controller/action _and for some reason defaulted to txt output_).

 ## templates/tutorial/login.html.ep
 fixed the form_for line to use the named route 'do_login'

 ## templates/tutorial/welcome.html.ep
-Added a new template as a landing page for successful logins
+Added a new template as a landing page for successful logins,
+which is a good place to put messages and links to the content
+that the user can access.

 #### NOTES ####